How To Test Wheel Speed Sensor: The Fastest Method!

 When you are ready to test the speed sensor, you first need to prepare your car.
 Set your vehicle on the ground level and turn the engine off.
 Taking “how to test wheel speed sensor” further, use the transmission in the park settings along with the emergency brake.

-You need to use a jack to lift your car for removing the tire.
+You need to use a jack to lift your car for removing the tire for part replacement purpose and testing.
 This allows testing the sensor since your vehicle gets in the correct position.
 Keep all the tools handy, so you don’t rush around for grabbing them.

 Here are the tools you need: